wenqzhen/run_analysis.R/CodeBook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

-#Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable: gravityMean tBodyAccMean tBodyAccJerkMean tBodyGyroMean tBodyGyroJerkMean

-gravityMean tBodyAccMean tBodyAccJerkMean tBodyGyroMean tBodyGyroJerkMean
+#In the data cleaning process, the data will be aggregated (taking the mean) by VolunteerId(subject) and Activity, resulting a table with 180 rows and 88 columns.

 #Transformations in run_analysis.R:
 1. Merged training and testing data sets into one with an added column group to indicate if the record is from the test or train data set.